Session Replay

 Section titled Original VS Replay fully masked

 All iOS views and subclasses of UIView are fully masked by default.
-The SDK provides a simple API to change the default masking state:
+The SDK provides an API to change the default masking state:

 /// Change the masking state of all types of views.